GiveSkip to content Skip to main navigation

 - Offer curriculum such as the RGC Art Program coordinated by an artist-in-residence, classroom materials, and field trips that enrich our children’s experience.

-We are thrilled to be working with an artist-in-residence to integrate art into the classroom and to create the annual art show held at the Macy Art Gallery at Teachers College.
+We are thrilled to be working with artists-in-residence to integrate art and music into the classroom.
 Your support for curriculum initiatives allows us to provide specialized materials for the classroom, build curricular connections to support our emergent curriculum, and bring together our community at our annual art show each spring.

 - Honor our commitment to socio-economic diversity by providing financial support to families who are struggling to maintain their child’s enrollment as they balance work/study and family life.

-We are seeking your help in increasing our annual fund so we can more fully support families who are overwhelmed by the stress of maintaining their child’s enrollment as they balance work/study and family life.
+We are seeking your help in increasing our scholarship funds so we can more fully support families who are overwhelmed by the stress of maintaining their child’s enrollment as they balance work/study and family life.
 As a result, a wider range of families will be able to access high quality early child care.
+Please consider contributing to the Leslie Williams Memorial Scholarship Fund and to the Barker Family Scholarship Fund for TC Families.

 - Support practicum students’ field placements and doctoral fellows' research through rich, supervised classroom practica and research fellowships.